You are here

 All holds must be cleared from students’ records before the diploma and final transcript can be released.
-Holds include any financial commitments to the university including fees, parking tickets, library and health center obligations, and telecommunication bills.
+Holds include any financial obligation to the university including basic fees, parking tickets, library and health center commitments, and telecommunication bills.
 Any course with a grade of Incomplete, Research in Progress, or X must be changed to a letter grade before the degree can be granted.
-Official transcripts for final credits taken at another four-year institution must be received and recorded on your BU transcript.
+Official transcripts for final credits taken at another four-year institution must be received and recorded on the graduate's BU transcript.
 Education majors must comply with all PDE requirements.

-Island Photography will email proofs and cost to purchase the photographs of graduates that will be taken as the diploma cover is received and another off-stage posed photo.
+Island Photography will email proofs and cost to purchase the photographs of graduates that will be taken as the diploma cover is received and another off stage posed photo.
 Payment in advance is not necessary in order to view proofs.
-If you do not receive your proofs or have questions, contact Island Photography at 800-869-0908 or www.islandphoto.com for assistance.
+If you do not receive your proofs or have questions, contact Island Photography at 800-869-0908 or visit the website for assistance.

 Second Baccalaureate Degree

 An individual can earn a second baccalaureate degree upon earning a minimum of 150 credits and the completion of all major requirements for two programs of study.
 This can be achieved in one of three ways:

 - By completing the two programs at Bloomsburg University simultaneously;

 - After having been awarded a baccalaureate at Bloomsburg University by completing a second program of study and additional credits to total at least 150 credit hours earned at Bloomsburg University;

 - After having been awarded a baccalaureate degree at another accredited college or university by completing a second program of study and at least 30 additional credit hours at Bloomsburg University.

 If a particular course is required in both degree programs, it cannot be credited as part of the 30 semester hours requirement for completion of the second degree.